What to Know Before Renting Out a Room in Your House

 Covering the Cost of Making Your Room Rental Ready

-Depending on how much work needs to be done, getting a room in your house ready for someone to rent could be a few hundred dollars or a few thousand dollars.
-You may be able to keep costs down by doing some of the work yourself, but you might need to hire a professional contractor for some tasks you don’t have the skills to tackle or don’t feel comfortable doing on your own.
-It can help to think of this as an investment with a potential for a return in the form of rental income.
+Depending on how much work is needed, getting a room in your house ready for someone to rent could be a few hundred dollars or a few thousand dollars.
+You may be able to keep costs down by doing some of the work yourself, but you might want to hire a professional contractor for some tasks you feel comfortable doing on your own.

-If you don’t have cash on hand, you could put all these expenses on one or more credit cards.
+If you don’t have cash on hand to cover these costs, you could put the expenses on one or more credit cards.
 But because credit cards carry such high interest rates, you might want to avoid racking up a credit card bill you can’t pay down any time soon.

-Homeowners who have equity in their homes might consider taking out a home equity loan or home equity line of credit.
+Financing options should be on your list of things to explore before renting out a room.
+Homeowners who have equity in their home might consider taking out a home equity financing such as a home equity line of credit (HELOC).
 These secured loans use your house as collateral.
 The application process can be lengthy and typically requires an appraisal of your home.
-Also, you risk losing your home if you don’t repay the loan.
+Also, you risk losing your home if you don’t repay a home equity loan.

 The Takeaway